Temporal Relational Reasoning of Large Language Models for Detecting Stock Portfolio Crashes: Temporal Relational Reasoning

 \subsection{Brainstorming}

 To obtain the overall impact of each news event on our selected portfolio, we first brainstorm for all possible chains of sub-impacts that lead to its constituent stocks.
 We model this as a directed graph $G = \left ( Z, A \right )$.
-The set of vertices is $Z = \{x_{1}, \cdots, x_{J}, e_{1}, \cdots, e_{H}, s_{1}, \cdots, s_{N}\}$, which starts from each news article $x_{j}$, passes through all impacted sub-entities $e_{h}$ where $h \in H$, and ends at the portfolio stocks $s_{n}$.
+The set of vertices is $Z = \{x_{1}, \cdots, x_{J}, e_{1}, \cdots, e_{H}, s_{1}, \cdots, s_{N}\}$, which starts from each news article $x_{j}$, passes through all impacted sub-entities $e_{h}$ where $h \in H$, and ends at the portfolio stocks $s_{n}$. $H$ refers to the total number of entities generated by the LLM.
 The set of edges is $A$, which simply represent the direction of impact between the vertices.
 Some possible examples are (\textbf{American Home Mortgage closing most operations}, \textit{impacts}, \textbf{Mortgage industry}) and (\textbf{Mortgage industry}, \textit{impacts}, \textbf{U.S. housing market}).

 To generate new vertices for the graph, we iteratively prompt an LLM to generate possible affected entities given each news article or previously affected sub-entity.
 Hence, for all vertices $z_{i} \in Z$ at iteration $i$, we have $\left [z^{1},\cdots z^{k} \right] \sim p_{\theta}^{brainstorm}(z_{i+1}^{(1 \cdots k)}|z_{i})$, where $k$ is the number of new vertices generated.
 This is done iteratively until the chain of impacts reaches a portfolio stock $s_{n}$, or the max number of iterations $I$ is reached.
-Repeated entities are merged \cite{besta2024graph} as a single vertex on the graph.
+Repeated entities are merged as a single vertex on the graph, following works such as GoT \cite{besta2024graph}.
+Some examples of the prompts used can be found in Appendix \ref{llm_examples}.

 For notation, we also refer to each individual chain of impact as $C$, where $C \in G$.
 Each chain $C$ starts from a news article $x_{j}$, passes through any number of impacted entities, and ends at a stock $s_{n}$.